 5. Members considered new toxicological data that had become available since the 2015 COT statement.
 In particular, a paper of Maurice et al. (2016), indicated a possible lower toxicological reference point.
-The COT expressed a number of reservations about the study, possibly compromising the validity of the statistical analysis, and concluded that the new data required confirmation and were not a sufficient basis upon which to modify the reference point.
+The COT expressed a number of reservations about the study, possibly compromising the validity of the statistical analysis, and concluded that the new data required confirmation and were not sufficient to modify the reference point.